ThreatConnect Environment Server Installation Guide

 • 10 GB of storage

-As the number or frequency of jobs increases, the need to increase system resources will likely occur.
-The listing in Table 1 highlights typical TC Exchange™ apps and their specific system-resource needs.
+As the number or frequency of Jobs increases, the need to increase system resources will likely occur.
+The listing in Table 1 highlights typical TC Exchange™ Apps and their specific system-resource needs.

 App NameFrequencyCPU UsedMemory Used